oahull0112/ESIFHPC4/HPGMG/README.md

 ## Other Requirements

-requirement: MPI, OpenMP, (HPGMG-FE requires PETSC)
+requirement: MPI, OpenMP, (HPGMG-FE requires PETSC).
+Note that only hpgmg-fv is used for testing the target system.

 ## How to build